 Acceptance Speech – August 3, 2007

 A few days ago, I was sharing with a friend of mine that I had been facing the blank screen on my computer for several days wondering what I was going to say when I receive this award.
 I confided to her that I really didn’t know what to say.
 And I’m the one who always says the hardest thing about writing is knowing what to write.
 Well, in this case, I didn’t know what I wanted to say.
 I knew I wanted to thank all the members of the American Screenwriting Association for honoring me.
-I wanted to thank all my family, all my friends, especially my wonderful wife Aviva, who have been such a wonderful advocate for me for this evening.
+I wanted to thank all my family, all my friends, especially my wonderful wife Aviva, who has been such a wonderful advocate for me for this evening.

 Specifically, I was referring to Jean Renoir, the great French film director, my mentor, who sat me down one day and told me in no uncertain terms that “the future is film.”
 Listening to his words was the first step, and his advice was like a beacon in the night sky guiding me onto the path I somehow knew I always wanted to follow.

 “Who else?” she asked.
 I told her about Michaelangelo Antonioni.
 Studying his films was an education as I began to see that the art of screenwriting is finding places where silence works better than words.
 The characters and situations in his films showed me the emotional strengths and weaknesses of a character can be better stated by what is not said than what is said.
 And, a few years later, when I first started writing my own screenplays, I hung out with Sam Peckinpah for one wonderful summer while he was writing The Wild Bunch.
 Sam openly shared his ideas about what it takes to build a story and write a screenplay.

 My friend thought I should say that and I agreed, because to receive an award like this, you have to receive a lot of help along the way and I wanted to acknowledge that.
 Everything exists in relationship to something else.